josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

 | [ng test](cli/test)         | Runs unit tests on a given project.                                   |
 | [ng e2e](cli/e2e)           | Builds and serves an Angular application, then runs end-to-end tests. |

-You'll find the Angular CLI a valuable tool for building out your applications.
+You will find the Angular CLI a valuable tool for building out your applications.

 For more information about the Angular CLI, see the [CLI Reference](cli) section.